TurboVNC/buildscripts/README.md

 TurboVNC (both 32-bit and 64-bit libjpeg-turbo SDK's should be installed in their default locations.
 Refer to **BUILDING.md** for more information.)

-The libjpeg-turbo JNI JAR files should be installed under **/opt/libjpeg-turbo-jni**.

 Build Environment: OS X
 -----------------------